 For sand bed systems (< 2 mm particle size), a pebble count is not required to classify the stream system.
 However, bulk sand samples can be collected and sieved from representative riffle/ripple areas to determine grain size distributions for use in sediment transport capacity calculations.
 Sediment transport capacity in sand bed systems is most often conducted using numerical modeling software that calculates stream power and shear stresses at design flows.
-Two examples include the hydraulic design and sediment transport capacity functions included with HEC-RAS, and the SAM hydraulic design package for channels, both developed by and available from the US Army Corps of Engineers.
+Two examples include the hydraulic design and sediment transport capacity functions included with HEC-RAS, and the SAM Hydraulic Design Package for Channels, both developed by and available from the USACE.
 Users should refer to the model literature and users guides to determine the sediment and particle distribution data required for each model.